ibm-blockchain-wsc/ImmersionWorkshop/docs/ibpdeploy.md

 ![image](images/ibpdeploy/ibpdeploy23.png)

-**2.** Follow the same steps from Section 6, 2-5, in order to register a client user for Org2.
+**2.** Follow the same steps from *Section 4, Steps 2-5* in order to register a client user, also named *app-admin*, for Org2.

-## Section 8: Download the connection profile to connect to TeamXX Org1 Peer
+## Section 6: Download the connection profile to connect to TeamXX Org1 Peer

-The connection profile is a .JSON file that describes all the connection endpoints, MSP information, channel information and certification information required to connect to your organization's peer.
+The connection profile is a JSON file that describes all the connection endpoints, MSP information, channel information and certificate information required to connect to your organization's peer.
 A client application wishing to invoke transactions against a smart contract would require this file to obtain the necessary information needed to make that connection.
 Without IBM Blockchain Platform, this is a file you would put together yourself using existing sample connection profiles available in the Hyperledger Fabric community.
 With the IBM Blockchain Platform, you can download a ready-made file from the IBM Blockchain Platform Console.

 **1.** Go to the `Smart Contracts` view from the Console menu on the left.
 Scroll down to the `Instantiated Contracts` section.
 Click on the three dots to the right of `papercontract` and select `Connect with SDK`:

 ![image](images/ibpdeploy/ibpdeploy27.png)

 **3.** In the `Connect with SDK` side panel, you want to select the following (Remember to replace the `XX` below with your team number):

 * MSP for connection: `teamXXorg1msp`
 * Certificate Authority: `TeamXX Org1 CA`

 And then click on `Download connection profile` button at the bottom.
 Then you can click on `Close`.

-## Section 9: Create a new Gateway in VSCode IBM Blockchain Platform Extension
+## Section 7: Create a new Gateway in VSCode IBM Blockchain Platform Extension

 Now you can use that connection profile to create a new gateway in VSCode IBM Blockchain Platform Extension.